An00bIS47/Homekit/README.md

 Otherwise the default pin code to pair is `031-45-712`.

-Pairings will be stored in the nvs.
+Pairings will be stored in the nvs and can be deleted via Homekit, REST API (admin only) and `make erase_flash`.

-## Fakegato

-To have an history for specific values, [fakegato](https://github.com/simont77/fakegato-history) is implemented.
-You can use the [Elgato EVE app](https://www.evehome.com/en/eve-app) to view history graphs.

-Currently supported are graphs for
-* Temperature
-* Humidity
-* Air pressure
-* Power consumption
-* Switches

 ## Partition Table